taurenshaman/nodes/README.md

-# nodes: Azure Functions library
+# nodes: One node.
+One function.
+One possibility.
+Descriptions hosted on github too: http://nodes.chuci.info